johyexson/Cyclistic_BikeShare_Analysis/README.md

 - [R](https://github.com/johyexson/Cyclistic_BikeShare/blob/main/My_Capstone_Project.R)
 - [Tableau](https://public.tableau.com/app/profile/joy.johnson5229/viz/Cyclistic_BikeShare_16944692451940/CyclisticBikeShareDashboard)
 # Approach and Analysis Methods
-I decided to analyse the tripdata for year 2022 from January to December and year 2023 from January to July being the most recently updated tripdata, the analysis process are as follows:
+I decided to analyse the tripdata for year 2022 from January to December and year 2023 from January to July being the most recently updated tripdata.
+The analysis process are as follows:
-- Loaded the files into Excel for cleaning
-- Checked for inconsistent formats and corrected errors
-- Created two extra columns for ride length and day of week
-- Calculated the percentage and count of missing values
-- Imported the file into RStudio for further cleaning and analysis
-- Removed missing values and duplicate rows
+- **Data Cleaning and Transformation**:
-- Filtered out dirty data irrelevant to the analysis
-- Converted data types
+Imported the libraries and packages such as(Tidyverse, Lubridate, Dlookr, Readr, etc.) in RStudio for cleaning and transforming the data.
+Removed missing values and duplicate rows, converted data types and removed irrelevant columns
+- **Exploratory Data Analysis**:
-- Carried out statistical calculations to answer the business task
+Carried out statistical calculations to answer the business task.
+Extracted insights from the data using aggregating functions and modules in R.
+- **Data Visualization**:
-- Exported file in order to create a dashboard for data visualization in Tableau
+Exported the file in order to create a dashboard to visualize the findings of the analysis in Tableau.
 # Code
 You can explore the codes I wrote for the analysis [here](https://github.com/johyexson/Cyclistic_BikeShare/blob/main/My_Capstone_Project.R)
 # Summary of Findings